EmilRamsvik/Digital-Garden/docs/Tools/ChatGPT.md

 - I found recipe searching to be very interesting and fun.
 - ChatGPT is super handy when it comes to creating shell scripts. super easy to work with.
 - One of the best innovations to chatGPT was streaming the answer, even though the response comes faster.
 It gives the user the impression that the AI is thinking and taking time to respond—one of the most fascinating UX choices I have seen.
+- *GPT Monkey*: A person who is just pasting results from ChatGPT into the codebase to see if it works.
+A lovely change from copying results from StackOverflow and seeing if it works.
+At least know the variables are named within the context of the domain.